omeka/omeka-s-enduser/docs/content/items.md

 - Resource Template
 - Class
-- Visibility for new item
+- Visibility for new item.

 You can also input values for two basic values:
 - Title
-- Description
+- Description.

 Once you have completed the form, you can add the item stub and simultaneously select the item stub as the input for the property.
 You can return to the placeholder item to complete its description at a later time.